opendatadiscovery/odd-platform/docs/Data_Compliance_DS.md

 - Dim_transaction_types: transaction type ID, transaction type code, transaction type description \
 - Dim_rates: currency Id, currency ISO3 code, LC to EUR rate, LC to USD rate
 3. I have designed a star schema (*need more info*) to join the above tables, requested the accesses, but do not know if I should anonymize any data;
-4. I go to tje ODD Platform and start searching for the tables I need: \
+4. I go to the ODD Platform and start searching for the tables I need: \
 - I check objects’ tags, labels and meta data \
 - I find out that Dim_Customers object can’t be stored, customer full name, date of birth and customer ID should be anonymized as these are PII data protected by GDPR. \
 \